Coalfire-Research/raining-in-the-clouds/documentation/configuration.md

-# Software Configuration of Tools
+# Software Configuration of Simulator Tools

 > ℹ️ This documentation assumes that the necessary Git repositories of tools have already been cloned/unzipped into the current directory.
 In a few cases `sudo` privileges will be required, but most commands do not require it.